 Veterans who entered the U.S. Military immediately after high school, but are now attending as a first-time freshman, or second year student as described above may also qualify for this program.
 Contact the Veterans Services Specialist in the Financial Aid/EOPS/Veterans Services Office for more information.

 What does it cover?

-The NVC Promise will pay the full cost of enrollment fees and accident insurance for the fall, spring (and summer, if eligible) semesters and a portion of the of the cost for fall/spring parking permits at Napa Valley College.
+The NVC Promise will pay the full cost of covered fees for the summer, fall, and spring semesters (if enrolled full-time for the semester) and a portion of the of the cost for fall and spring parking permits at Napa Valley College.
 In addition, eligible Promise students will be exempt from the Pay-to-Stay (7 days to pay) requirement during their first year, so they won't have to worry about being dropped from their classes for non-payment.
 However, the Pay-to-Stay exemption will not be approved until all required steps (see "How Do I Apply" below) are completed and processed by the Financial Aid/EOPS Office.
 An example of the fees covered by the NVC Promise is shown in the table below.

 NVC Promise - Covered Fees Example

 $46 per unit